 Entrances:

-• In public spaces, as the foot-falls near the entrance is maximum, people leaving and entering are more susceptible to falls, trips and slips.
+In public spaces, the foot-fall near the entrance is maximum.
+In this area, people leaving and entering are more susceptible to falls, trips and slips.
 Dirt, debris, sand particles or moisture on the footwear of pedestrians can easily cause scratches, stains or scuff marks on the indoor flooring.
-Considering the fact, the expensive interior flooring surface can easily get deteriorated with time leading to potential slip and trip hazards.
+The expensive interior flooring surface can easily deteriorate with time, leading to potential slip and trip hazards.

 Stairways: